Bracktus/Noisy-Tournament-Ranking/final/docs/final.md

 There's also the group of students that mark the papers of a select student.
 Let's say player 2 is assigned the matchups: (1,3), (3, 5), (3, 4) and (6, 3).
 In this case, a lot of player 3's matches are concentrated in player 2's hands.
 If player 2 is a poor student then we will not have much useful information to infer player 3's skill.

-To solve this problem of matchup assignments we can turn to an Integer Linear Programming model.
+If we think of each student as a colour, then we can reformulate this as an edge colouring problem.
+As mentioned earlier edge colouring has been studied a lot in the past, there are many ways to tackle the problem from constraint programing to metaheuristic approaches.
+The method we'll be using is Integer Linear Programming.

 ## The ILP Model for matchup distribution.